FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 • Conduct in-house pre-compliance testing to identify issues before submitting to a lab.

-Failing FCC Certification can mean retesting fees and redesign costs, so proactive design is key.
+Failing FCC certification can mean retesting fees and redesign costs, so proactive design is key.

-CE Marking Process: Unlocking the European Market
+CE Marking Services: Unlocking the European Market

 Why and Where is it Necessary?